speakleash/speakleash-examples/example_6_pandas/README.md

 # Example No. 6

-Example show how to put Speakleash dataset into the pandas DataFrame.
+Example shows how to put Speakleash dataset into the pandas DataFrame.